- This event has passed.

 Elect to deepen your practice via a Flash Retreat during the last weekend of this course.
 The retreat provides practitioners a valuable opportunity to integrate and seal the learnings from the online course, in a format well suited for our contemporary lives.

-The retreat will include instructions, online check ins, and a Master Class on Sunday, June 28.
+The retreat will include instructions, online check-ins, and a Master Class on Sunday, July 12.